vertikapandey-zz/PhotoKeeper/README.md

 ## npm install
 Install node_modules

-##npm install npm install bootstrap@4.0.0-alpha.6
+## npm install bootstrap@4.0.0-alpha.6
-for bootstrap
+for bootstrap version used in project